 WordPress is here to stay

-So let’s come to the topic, why I think WordPress will be here for a long term.
+So let’s come to the topic, why as WordPress Developer I think WordPress will be here for a long term.
 Let me break down.

 WordPress is free

 I am a fan of headless CMS and the concept around it.
 The concept of using a single datastore to support various platforms is awesome.
 But digging around the price structure of some of the popular headless CMS, they are expensive.